abishekjames/Data-Glacier-week5/README.md

 # Data-Glacier-week5
 ## Deployment on Heroku

-I have deployed the Api in Heroku [Click here](https://car-price-prediction-app.herokuapp.com/)
+I have deployed the Api in Heroku

 Heroku is a cloud platform as a service supporting several programming languages